Hiking is quite simple. Step one: pick a trail. Step two: Head out. Step three: Enjoy!

 Hike by the sea

-The Furuögrund trail offers hiking close to the sea and will take hikers about 10 kilometres from the sunbathing paradise of Byske havsbad, along the coast of the Gulf of Bothnia, to Kolviken in Furuögrund.
+The Furuögrund trail offers hiking close to the sea and will take hikers about 10 kilometres from the sunbathing paradise of Byske havsbad, along the coast of the Bothnian Bay, to Kolviken in Furuögrund.
 Furuögrund also has the greatest land uplift in all of Sweden, as the land rises from the sea at a rate of approximately 10 mm per year.
 During the summer season, you can round off your hike with a tasty treat at Furuögrund’s popular harbour café.

 Old-growth forests and mirror-like waters